 Flour– we used all-purpose flour for this recipe, self-rising flour, and cake flour will work great as well.

-Dutch cocoa powder– we like to use Dutch-process cocoa powder for our chocolate cake because we like the deep and rich chocolate taste, but the natural cocoa powder will work great as well!
+Dutch cocoa powder– I like to use Dutch-process cocoa powder for our chocolate cake because I like the deep and rich chocolate taste, but the natural cocoa powder will work great as well!

-Baking powder and baking soda – to help the cake rise.
+Baking powder and baking soda – to allow the cake rise.
+Make sure that your baking powder and baking soda aren’t expired.

 Eggs- To give the cake a good structure.
 Make sure you’re using room-temperature eggs.